lostyawolfer/trident/readme.md

 - make wandering traders better (do something like thediamondplayables' "merchant" but not using a scripter so it's actually readable and maintainable and do it yourself not copying the actual datapack)
 - fix wardens' loot table (which lets them drop echo shards and enchanted golden apples)
     - *possibly a chance for totem of keeping??*
-- achievements "first of many", "tenth of many" and challenge "hundredth of many" for death counts
 - achievements 12h: "still standing"; 24h: "mindful mining"; challenge 48h: "touch some grass"; challenge 7d: "are you playing hardcore or something?" for not dying for some time
 - achievement challenge "dumb ways to die" for dying in every way possible
 - add easy magic or whatever that mod's called to add enchantment rerolls and stuff